ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

     - in java8, CAN change method from abstract to default type with `default` keyword
 - a class can implement many interfaces, multiple inheritence
 - can not have non-final and non-static variables
+- marker interface - aka tagging interface, a interface with no methods or constants
+    - used to indicate a property of a class, e.g. `Serializable`, `Cloneable`, `RandomAccess`
 ### ABSTRACT CLASS
 - cannot be instantiated
 - can implement methods